 This exciting, two-year project run by Intra Arts and Live Music Now, focuses on 10 female leaders of Medway.
 In a series of 60 creative workshops taking place throughout the Medway Towns, the women will be celebrated with community-made textile banners, ceremonial garments, and composed songs.

-Each woman nominated has had a positive impact on communities, particularly with innovative or pioneering work, and has a strong connection to Medway.
-A public vote to select five of the nominees has launched and a further five will be selected by the project team.
+We asked for nominations of Medway women who have had a positive impact on communities, particularly with innovative or pioneering work.
+A public vote to select five of the nominees was launched in November 2022 and a further five were selected by the project team.
+It was very hard to choose as the 21 nominees were all excellent.
+Thank you to the hundreds of people who voted!

 We are working with artists and musicians to run free workshops that explore the chosen women’s stories through stitch, appliqué, embroidery, printmaking and music, in community spaces across the Medway Towns.

-If you run a space that hosts local groups, are a member or organiser of a group, or an individual who would like to take part – please email us at email@example.com or call 01634 790959.
+If you run a space that hosts local groups, or are an organiser of a group who would like to take part – please email us at firstname.lastname@example.org or call 01634 790959.

 Mary Ross – Shipbuilder